VictorySpecificationII/kind-melissa/README.md

 ## Example applications

 In the `http-echo` and `http-test` directories, you can find example applications to run.
 Their respective READMEs will help guide you.
-The TL;DR is: The former application verifies that the Load Balancer works.
-The latter, helps you see how Cilium and Hubble work.

 ## Cool Stuff to experiment with